 - relevant dates and times

-- details of telephone conversations or meetings
+- details of phone conversations or meetings

-- any steps you may have taken to sort out the problem already
+- any steps you may have already taken to sort out the problem

-If no progress has occurred, or if the agency cannot or will not explain how things have progressed, then write again.
+If no progress has occurred or if the agency cannot or will not explain how things have progressed then write again.